 Just about the only (almost) disappointing aspect of the Inspiron 13 5000.
 Dell promises up to 8 hours 30 minutes, which isn’t bad as you expect almost an hour short of that on daily use.
 Granted, the Inspiron 13 is a 2-in-1 laptop, it suggests less than all day battery which would be nice to have since the laptop will be always used on the go, maybe in the office or over cross-country flights.

 Certainly, the newer processors are energy-efficient, that’s why we’re seeing systems such as the Lenovo Yoga 920 last a remarkable 22 hours 38 minutes, outlasting both the Surface Book (19:17) and Apple’s MacBook Pro (16:24), each with a record of excellent battery life.

 In finding an affordable laptop than other in the same category, there’s always some give and take.
-The Dell Inspiron 13 5000 i5379-5893GRY-PUS $655.00 at Amazon is no different.
+The Dell Inspiron 13 5000 i5379-5893GRY-PUS is no different.
 It is a nicely designed system, portable and powerful, but lacks all day battery life.
 For that, you’ll be hard pressed to consider if you need portability and performance over battery life, and whether what’s lacking here matters to you and if so, by what margin.
 Overall, the Inspiron 13 5000 may not match to better equipped systems on paper, but as a daily use system, it’s a fully capable 2-in-1 laptop worth having at the top of your list.